kframework/c-semantics/examples/README.md

 ```

 This program contains undefined behavior because `x` is both read and written
 to between sequence points.
+But, unlike the `undefAdd.c` program (see above),
-But our `kcc` tool does not catch this without
+our `kcc` tool will not catch this undefinedness during interpretation.
-searching the state space of possible expression evaluation orders.
+To catch it, we could use `SEARCH`, just like in the above example, but we

-We can, however, also catch this undefined behavior using model checking:
+could also use model checking:
 ```
 $ kcc bad.c -o bad
 $ LTLMC="[]Ltl ~Ltl __error" ./bad